MajaK02/Over-The-Rainbow/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on the homepage and contact us pages, the full responsive navigation bar includes links to the website text [logo] which when clicked returns th euser back to the landing page, a direct Home page link, a contact us page and a guidance toggle link - which contains links dirctly to informative pages on Mind.org (Introduction to Mental Health, factors which may be impacting mental health and then a directro of currntly available treatment options).
+This navigation layout is identical on both the homepage and contact us page to allow for easy navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - I opted for a neutral, natural color scheme, in order to not overwhelm the users with bright colors or overwhelming information.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)